 Traditional Spanish tile roofs are made from clay tiles – this can be a pricey material to install solar panels on given the extra labor required, but it’s still very doable for solar installers.

 Unlike traditional asphalt roofing, clay tiles are usually removed and replaced during a solar installation.
 This is for two reasons: first, clay tiles are relatively fragile and may break when installers walk on your roof.
 Second, in order to properly secure your solar panels, your installer needs to bolt the feet of your solar racking equipment directly to your roof.
 With clay tile roofs, this area can only be accessed properly by lifting tiles up.

 As such, to properly anchor your solar panel racking, solar installers will typically remove clay tiles at the areas where they need to attach racking feet to your roof.
 Metal hooks and flashing are drilled into the roof, and your tiles can be slid back into place above the mounting feet.
 Depending on the exact shape and dimensions of the clay tiles on your specific roof, your installer may need to purchase or make uniquely-shaped hooks and flashing so that they fit fasten properly under the tiles.
 Companies like SnapNrack make specialized mounting inserts for all types of tiles.

 In some cases, installers might simply replace the original tile with a new metal version, essentially combining the tile, mounting foot, and flashing into one piece of equipment.

+There’s more work involved than with asphalt tiles, but solar panels work just fine on slate and concrete tile roofs.
 Much like clay tiles, both slate and concrete tiles are usually removed and replaced during the solar panel installation process.
 In some cases, installers will drill through the tiles themselves, but it’s more common to remove the tiles and replace them with a mounting foot and flashing because of the brittleness of slate and concrete.